-Videoconferences (and past recordings) are available for free to all Advancing Research Community members.
-Join here for invitations.
+Missed the call?
+Recordings are available for free to all Advancing Research Community members.

 In tech culture, everyone is hell-bent on coming up with answers and solutions.
 We all assume we know what the person’s problem is; rarely does tech culture start at the very beginning, understanding the variety of approaches real people have to their real purposes and different moods and contexts.
 Instead, we build an idea into experiments to see if it solves the imagined “problem.”